How AWS App Studio works - AWS App Studio

 Now that you know the basics of how application development works in App Studio, you can either start building an application of your own, or dive deeper into learning more about concepts and resources.

-To start building, it is recommended to try one of the getting started tutorials:
+To start building, we recommend that you try one of the getting started tutorials:

 To learn more about the resources or concepts mentioned in this topic, see the following topics: